nathanboktae/frypan-knockout-grid/README.md

 - Infinite Scrolling
 - Custom column templates, with built-in one for link rendering
 - Column resizing
+- Column drag and drop reordering
 - Asyncrounous (Remote) data sources
 - Persists and load settings to local storage or anywhere else
 - Dynamic column discovery - an array of objects (or async data function) is all you need to get started
 - No event soup - everything is wrapped in computed observables.
 Everything just works when your data and options change

 ### API